 8.10.1 General

 In the Multi-RTT positioning method, the UE position is estimated based on measurements performed at both, UE and TRPs.
 The measurements performed at the UE and TRPs are UE/gNB Rx-Tx time difference measurements (and optionally DL-PRS-RSRP, DL-PRS-RSRPP, UL-SRS-RSRP, and/or UL-SRS-RSRPP) of DL-PRS and UL-SRS, which are used by an LMF to determine the RTTs.

+For network verification of UE location in NTN, the measurements can be performed at a single TRP (i.e., satellite) at different time instances.
+The additional measurements performed at UE are the UE Rx – Tx time difference subframe offset in unit of subframe and the DL timing drift due to Doppler in service link between TRP (i.e., satellite) position and UE’s position.

 The UE may require measurement gaps to perform the Multi-RTT measurements from NR TRPs.
 The UE may request measurement gaps from a gNB using the procedure described in clause 7.4.1.1.
 The UE may also request to activate pre-configured measurement gaps as described in clause 7.7.2.